 15. What happens when we part ways?

 When your contract expires or if you terminate it early, you should still maintain ownership of all of the optimized web content you paid the consultant to provide.
-You also should ask consultants whether they charge any fees for early contract termination, and if so, to specify them in the contract.
+On top of that, you should ask consultants whether they charge any fees for early contract termination and if so, to specify them in the contract.

 Accordingly, you’ll want to make sure the contract states that when you part ways, consultants will not change or remove any of the content they added, modified or optimized on your behalf.